 After reviewing a food journal for one of my sisters, (yes, I am talking about you Antonete) who often complains of low energy, I found a number of bad habits that she has fallen into that are common for most women.
 After some assessment, I pulled together some sure-fire ways of getting the lead out.

-Are you always tired and sluggish?
-Here are my tips to BOOST THAT ENERGY, GIRL!
+Here are my tips to boost that energy, GIRL!

 Since energy is also inversely related to mood, it is important to also try to identify if your lagging around stems from poor habits or depression or it can be a symptom of illness.
 Take some time to try my tips and if you see no improvement, please see your doctor.
 If the tips work, then I expect a check in the mail.